realyze/pr-train/README.md

 ## What does this do?
-Simply put, if you have a chain of PRs and you modify one of them, `git pr-train` ensure all your branches in the chain get updated without the risk of losing your zen (which happens if you try to do it manually).
+Simply put, if you have a chain of PRs and you modify one of them, `git pr-train` ensures all your branches in the chain get updated without the risk of you losing your zen (which happens if you try to do this onerous process manually).

 ## How does this thing work?
 Note: We expect your branches to follow this simple naming scheme: `your-name/brief-feature-description/[0-9]+(/optional-part)`, e.g. `fred/billing-refactor/1/frontend-changes`.